dogweather/forkful/content/en/c-sharp/data-formats-and-serialization/working-with-xml.md

   \ and\u2026"
 lastmod: '2024-03-13T22:45:00.111610-06:00'
 model: gpt-4-1106-preview
-summary: "XML (eXtensible Markup Language) is about structuring data in a readable\
+summary: XML (eXtensible Markup Language) is about structuring data in a readable format.
-  \ format.
-Programmers juggle XML for configuration, data exchange between apps,\
-  \ and\u2026"
 title: Working with XML
 weight: 40
 ---